WGY (AM)

-Weekdays begin with a wake-up show hosted by Bob Lonsberry, shared with sister station WHAM in Rochester.
-That's followed by Dave Allen of sister station WSYR in Syracuse.
-The remainder of the lineup is devoted to nationally syndicated conservative talk shows: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Michael Berry Show, The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

-Weekends feature shows on money, health, law, retirement and religion.
-Syndicated weekend programs include Bill Handel on the Law, The Weekend with Michael Brown, Armstrong & Getty and Sunday Night with Bill Cunningham.
-Most hours nights and weekends begin with an update from Fox News Radio.

 History

 Experimental years

 WGY's original licensee was General Electric (GE), a company headquartered in Schenectady that had extensive experience in radio research and development.
-In 1903 Reginald Fessenden contracted with GE to help him design and produce a series of high-frequency alternator-transmitters.
+In 1903, Reginald Fessenden contracted with GE to help him design and produce a series of high-frequency alternator-transmitters.
 This project was ultimately assigned to Ernst F. W. Alexanderson, who in August 1906 delivered a unit which was successfully used by Fessenden to make radiotelephone demonstrations.

 In early 1915, GE was granted a Class 3-Experimental license with the call sign 2XI.
 That license was canceled in 1917 due to the United States' entry into World War I. 2XI was relicensed in 1920.

 Ernst Alexanderson continued alternator design research and developed more powerful transmitters that by 1919 were considered the best available option for long distance radiotelegraph communication.
-In 1919 GE's leadership in alternator manufacture led the U.S. government to promote the idea of the company taking over the assets of the Marconi Wireless Telegraph Company of America.
+In 1919, GE's leadership in alternator manufacture led the U.S. government to promote the idea of the company taking over the assets of the Marconi Wireless Telegraph Company of America.
 This purchase was used to form a GE subsidiary, the Radio Corporation of America (RCA), which became the leading radio company in the United States.
 In 1921, GE signed a cross-licensing agreement with the Westinghouse Electric and Manufacturing Company that made RCA the sales agent for radio equipment produced by the two companies.
 (In 1932 RCA became an independent company as part of an antitrust settlement).